Login

 Get started

-Remote employees are just as much in need of holidays as office-based workers.
-The boundaries between work and private life can easily become blurred.
-Remote employees often find themselves working longer hours, moving less, and not socialising as much.
+Remote employees are just as much in need of holidays as their office-based counterparts.
+The boundaries between work and private life can easily become blurred when working from home.
+These blurred lines often result in longer working days, eroding the designated paid vacation period.
+Remote employees often work longer hours, move less, and miss out on vacation days, leading to a decline in social interactions.
 All of this can have adverse effects on their mental and physical health.
-Fortunately, a refreshing holiday can do wonders at reversing all of those negative side-effects.

-Employing your remote employees in accordance with local employment laws means giving them the paid time-off they are entitled to in their country of residence.
+Employing your remote employees in accordance with local employment laws means giving them the paid time off they are entitled to in their country of residence.
 By employing each remote employee compliantly, you can keep up your team members’ morale and engagement.
-Here we have selected 10 countries that offer some of the most generous annual leave.

 1. Bahrain